Retain Help to Challenge DUI Testing in SC

 - Studies show that the three standardized FSTs were found to only be 65-77% effective, leaving their results open to dispute in court proceedings.
 (NHTSA studies had a higher accuracy rate for these tests.
 Which are right?)

 - Also, the National Highway Transportation Safety Administration (NHTSA) admits if “any of the standardized field sobriety test elements is changed, the validity is compromised.”
-According to the National Association of Criminal Defense, “a number of courts have held that if not properly administered, the SFSTs are not admissible.“
+According to the National Association of Criminal Defense, “several courts have held that if not properly administered, the SFSTs are not admissible.“

 - Given the inaccuracy of roadside sobriety tests, many people are wrongly accused of DUI.
-Moreover, very few officers actually conduct roadside sobriety tests in accordance with established procedures.
+Moreover, very few officers conduct roadside sobriety tests under established procedures.